 Ford Motor Company (F) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from F as it approaches its next earnings report date.
+F will be looking to display strength as it nears its next earnings release, which is expected to be April 28, 2021.
 In that report, analysts expect F to post earnings of $0.14 per share.
 This would mark year-over-year growth of 160.87%.
 Our most recent consensus estimate is calling for quarterly revenue of $32.63 billion, up 4.13% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.08 per share and revenue of $143.5 billion.
 These totals would mark changes of +163.41% and +23.85%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for F. These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for F. These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.17% higher.
-F is currently sporting a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.17% higher.
+F currently has a Zacks Rank of #3 (Hold).

-It is also worth noting that F currently has a PEG ratio of 1.37.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Automotive - Domestic industry currently had an average PEG ratio of 2.34 as of yesterday's close.
+Investors should also note that F has a PEG ratio of 1.35 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Automotive - Domestic stocks are, on average, holding a PEG ratio of 2.36 based on yesterday's closing prices.

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
 This group has a Zacks Industry Rank of 172, putting it in the bottom 33% of all 250+ industries.